DimensionDev/Maskbook/docs/plugin-development-quickstart.md

 1. change definitions in SNSAdaptor to add entry
-2. what is metadata and how to decode and encode metadata if we want to inject ui in a post, we need metadata that contains related infomation
+2. what is metadata and how to decode and encode metadata if we want to inject ui in a post, we need metadata that contains related information
 3. write ui by our component

 ## 3. How to interact with worker